 If the player hits their opponent at certain critical moments during a fight (i.e. just before an opponent throws a strong punch), Little Mac earns a Star.
 The player can hold up to three Stars at a time, which allow Little Mac to execute a slow but very strong uppercut by pressing the Start button.
 If Little Mac's uppercut successfully connects, it typically deals a large amount of stamina damage to his opponent; in some cases this may even knock a boxer down onto the mat with a single punch.
 Mac will lose one Star if he is punched by his opponent, and he loses all his Stars if he is knocked down.

-Mike Tyson's Punch-Out!! consists of three title circuits as well as the final "Dream Fight" against Mike Tyson.
-Any boxers who Little Mac faces a second time in the World circuit become significantly more difficult to defeat compared to their first encounter.
+Mike Tyson's Punch-Out!! consists of three title circuits as well as the final "Dream Fight" against Mike Tyson or Mr. Dream (depending on the version).
+Any boxers who Little Mac faces a second time in the World Circuit become significantly more difficult to defeat compared to their first encounter.

 As Little Mac wins fights, his rank in the current circuit rises accordingly.
 Losing a non-title fight will prompt the player for a rematch against the same opponent; if Mac loses the rematch, his rank will drop by one (unless Mac already ranks at the bottom of a circuit), requiring players to climb back up the ranks by defeating the previous boxer again.
 If Little Mac loses a title bout in the Minor or Major Circuits, his rank immediately drops by one place.
 Losing the title fight in the World Circuit drops Little Mac's rank by two places.
 A total of three losses for Little Mac results in a game over.
 Losing the Dream Fight will also result in an immediate game over with no opportunity for a rematch.